English | Español | Français | | |

 - ensuring effective participation of members of minorities in public life, especially with regard to decisions that affect them.

-In addition, the Independent Expert notes the collective nature of minority rights.
+The Independent Expert notes the collective nature of minority rights.
 This holds importance for the promotion and protection of minority identity and visibility, for the informed collective participation of these groups in decisions that affect their rights and resources, and for securing collective claims to linguistically and culturally appropriate education, land and other shared assets.

-Site map Contact us
+© OHCHR 1996-2011 Site map Contact us